vivekvr1/vivekvr/README.md

 open source and community lover
 👋Welcome
 public:true

-pavangudiwadaProfile.png
-I am vivekvr, an open source and community lover.
-I work as a Developer Advocate at Robusta.dev and this is a collection of my notes✍️, resources and just about everything I do.🔧
-My free "Kubernetes Simplified" e-book -> Gumroad & a GitHub repo of the same with more visual guides -> Kubernetes Guides ♾️ DevOps
+I am vivekvr, an open source and community lover,  resources and just about everything I do.🔧 My free "Kubernetes Simplified" e-book -> Gumroad & a GitHub repo of the same with more visual guides -> Kubernetes Guides ♾️ DevOps
 CKAD mm - CKAD certification course by Mumshad Mannambeth